Here are two CDs with his compositions:

 in what is today Shaker Heights, Ohio.

-His research has been published and now available with this title --
+His research has been published and now available as an ebook --

 .jpg)